saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/DrivingEnvironment_and_Tasks/README.md

 # 📍 Perception in Autonomous Driving

-Welcome to Lesson 2!
 This document explains how autonomous vehicles perceive the world around them — a crucial foundation for making safe and intelligent driving decisions.

 ---

 ## 🧠 What is Perception?

-Perception is the task of understanding the environment and how the ego-vehicle is moving within it.
+Perception is the task of understanding the environment and how the ego vehicle is moving within it.

 ### Core Functions of Perception: